tomkerkhove/promitor/docs/walkthrough/use-promitor-with-managed-identity.md

 ---
 layout: default
-title: Using Managed Identity with Promitor
+title: Using Managed Identity with Promitor on Azure Kubernetes Service
 ---

 ## Introduction